haibn/SVM/README.md

 # SVM
-A Java implementation of SMO training algorithm for Support Vector Machines (SVM)
+A Java implementation of SMO training algorithm for Support Vector Machines (SVM).
+I coded the whole program.